If you’re arriving into England for the first time, the whole process can seem pretty overwhelming. It’ll be worth it though, trust us.

 Be prepared to never hear any of that when you arrive in England.

 Cockney rhyming slang (from London), scouse (from Liverpool) and the Yorkshire accent are probably the best ones to listen out for, although Brummy (from Birmingham) and the West Country accent are also wonderful.
+Make sure you know at least some of the British slang before you arrive, just to make your trip out of the airport that little bit easier.

 Don’t worry if you don’t understand, just ask someone else and you’ll hear the information relayed in a whole new way – hopefully one you can understand.